National Intelligence Organization: Germany

 In June 2017, according to news reports, Turkish Intelligence had reportedly been collecting an increasing amount of information on Bundestag members who are involved in defense as well as domestic and foreign policy.
 A spokeswoman for Bundeskriminalamt confirmed the report that the agency met with German MPs "in recent weeks" to discuss "safety" concerns, since "protecting members of the Bundestag is a legal task of the BKA".

 In October 2017, according to German press reports officials working in Germany's immigration authorities pass on information about Turkish asylum seekers to Turkey.
 In many cases, even their locations were also revealed, that even their families did not know for security reasons.
 These incidents showed that Turkish spies may have infiltrated German authorities.
 In addition, Herbert Reul, the interior minister for the German state of the North Rhine-Westphalia, submitted a report to the state parliament, alleging that the Turkish-German organisation Osmanen Germania works with MIT.
 The organisation denied the accusations.
 In July 2018, Germany banned the organisation on allegations it is involved in organized crime and represents a threat to the general public.

 In October 2021, German authorities arrested a Turk in a hotel at Düsseldorf for spying on behalf of Turkey.
 Police found a pistol, ammunition and a list with the names Gulen supporters.

+The 2024 report from Germany’s federal domestic intelligence agency (BfV) revealed that Turkish intelligence services continue to operate extensively in Germany, primarily engaging in transnational repression.
+Their main targets include followers of the Gulen movement, supporters of the PKK and individuals or organizations labeled as “enemies of the state” by Turkey.
+In addition, Turkish organizations in Germany are involved in influence operations aimed at Turkish communities, with the goal of affecting political decision-making processes in Germany.
+The report highlights the Union of International Democrats (UID), based in Cologne and founded in 2004, as the most prominent state-affiliated organization carrying out such influence activities on behalf of Turkey.